andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

  * the specific tricks and manipulations you can pull off with polynomials in this form to solve bigger problems, and;
  * the fact you can draw them as lines.

 I'm going to cover the first two in this post.
-Gelfand (but not everyone) leaves the "Linear" element of algebra until later, and so will we.
+Gelfand{% sidenote 'sn-id-whatever' "But not everyone." %} leaves the "Linear" element of algebra until later, and so will we.

 ## Representing 'Nomials
 {% newthought "A polynomial is basically" %} a subset of algebraic knowledge which defines a set of rules which your expression must comply with to be considered as one of the gang.
 The qualifiying rules are simple: